-The curriculum is approved by the Dean of the Faculty of Engineering and Science and enters into force as of September 2015.
+The curriculum is approved by the Dean of the Faculty of Engineering and Science and enters into force as of September 2016.

-Students who wish to complete their studies under the previous curriculum from 2014 must conclude their education by the summer examination period 2016 at the latest, since examinations under the previous curriculum are not offered after this time.
+Students who wish to complete their studies under the previous curriculum from 2015 must conclude their education by the summer examination period 2017 at the latest, since examinations under the previous curriculum are not offered after this time.

-In accordance with the Framework Provisions for the Faculty of Engineering and Science at Aalborg University, the curriculum must be revised no later than five years after its entry into force.
+In accordance with the Joint programme regulations for the Faculty of Engineering and Science at Aalborg University, the curriculum must be revised no later than five years after its entry into force.